JuliaDynamics/ConcurrentSim.jl/README.md

 #### Todo

 * Transparent output processing.
-* Extension to PDE by method of lines Integration.
+* Extension of continuous integration to PDEs by method of lines Integration.
-* Automatically running a large number of simulations (over a parameter space) on a cluster to do simulation based optimisations.
+* Automatically running a large number of simulations (over a parameter space) on a cluster to do simulation based optimisation.

 #### Authors